Padman Surasena: Chief justice of Sri Lanka

 On 22 July 2025, President Anura Kumara Dissanayake nominated Surasena for appointment as the next chief justice, following the retirement of Murdu Fernando on 27 July.
 The nomination was considered and ratified by the Constitutional Council on 23 July.

 On 27 July, Surasena was sworn in as the 49th chief justice of Sri Lanka by President Dissanayake.

+On 11 December 2025, during an official visit to India, Surasena was accorded a ceremonial sitting at the Supreme Court of India, led by Chief Justice Surya Kant.

 Commission assignments

 On 10 March 2015, President Sirisena appointed Surasena as the chairman of Presidential Commission of Inquiry to Investigate and Inquire into Serious Acts of Fraud, Corruption and Abuse of Power, State Resources and Privileges (PRECIFAC).

 In January 2025, Surasena was appointed by President Anura Kumara Dissanayake as a member of the Judicial Service Commission (JSC), filling the vacancy created by the retirement of former Chief Justice Jayantha Jayasuriya.
 He became chairman of the commission on 27 July 2025, following the retirement of Chief Justice Murdu Fernando and his own elevation to the post.